This tutorial covers how to create a spinning or indeterminate progress bar

 Animating the Spinner

-Add a script to the TextureProgress
+Add a script to the TextureProgress node with the following contents.

 func _ready() -> void: